GET IN TOUCH FOR SUMMER 2026/27

 • Volunteers must be physically capable of general animal care tasks and be able to lift up to 20kg (dog food)

-2026 Winter Positions Available - now OPEN
+2026 Winter Positions Available - now CLOSED

 If you believe you have what it takes to join our pack, now is your chance to apply…